Desi Sangye Gyatso: The murder of the Kalon

 The 6th Dalai Lama turned out to be more similar to a yogi and preferred poetry-writing and the company of women over a structured monastic life.
 In 1702 he renounced his monastic vows and returned to layperson status while retaining his spiritual and political leadership roles.
 Sangye Gyatso was also the beloved Kalon of the 6th Dalai Lama.
 But in the next year, Sangye Gyatso formally turned over the regent title to his own son, Ngawang Rinchen, while keeping his executive powers.

 A rift emerged within the Tibetan elite.
-Lha-bzang Khan was not content with the effaced state in which the Khoshut royal power had sunk.
+Lhazang Khan was not content with the effaced state in which the Khoshut royal power had sunk.
 He set about to change this, while an accusation that Sangye Gyatso tried to poison the Khan and his chief minister.
-Matters came to their head during the Monlam Prayer Festival in Lhasa in 1705, which followed the Losar (New Year), when at a meeting with the clergy Sangye Gyatso proposed to seize and execute Lha-bzang Khan.
-This was opposed by the cleric Jamyang Zhépa from Drepung Monastery, the personal guru of Lha-bzang.
-Rather, Lha-bzang Khan was strongly recommended to leave for Amdo, the usual abode of the Khoshut elite.
+Matters came to their head during the Monlam Prayer Festival in Lhasa in 1705, which followed the Losar (New Year), when at a meeting with the clergy Sangye Gyatso proposed to seize and execute Lhazang Khan.
+This was opposed by the cleric Jamyang Zhépa from Drepung Monastery, the personal guru of Lhazang.
+Rather, Lhazang Khan was strongly recommended to leave for Amdo, the usual abode of the Khoshut elite.
 He pretended to comply and started his journey to the north.

-However, when Lha-bzang Khan reached the banks of the Nagchu River northeast of Ü-Tsang, he halted and began to gather the Khoshut tribesmen.
+However, when Lhazang Khan reached the banks of the Nagchu River northeast of Ü-Tsang, he halted and began to gather the Khoshut tribesmen.
 By the summer of 1705 he marched on Lhasa and divided his troops in three columns, one under his wife Tsering Tashi.
 When Sangye Gyatso heard about this he gathered the troops of Ü-Tsang, Ngari and Kham close to Lhasa.
 He offered battle but was badly defeated with the loss of 400 men.

 The Lobsang Yeshe, 5th Panchen Lama tried to mediate.
 Realizing that his situation was hopeless, Sangye Gyatso surrendered on condition that he was spared and was sent to Gonggar Dzong, west of Lhasa.
 However, the vengeful Queen Tsering Tashi arrested Sangye Gyatso and brought him to the Tölung Valley, where he was killed, probably on 6 September 1705.

-After murdering the Dalai Lama's Kalon Sangye Gyatso, Lha-bzang Khan's forces together with Chinese forces kidnapped the 6th Dalai Lama in 1706 to take him to Peking.
+After murdering the Dalai Lama's Kalon Sangye Gyatso, Lhazang Khan's forces together with Chinese forces kidnapped the 6th Dalai Lama in 1706 to take him to Peking.
 He disappeared along the route in Amdo, while his captors claimed he had died.
 His captors then installed a pretender as the 6th Dala Lama, until the 7th Dalai Lama was born and recognized.